MiFID II Reporting – Explained

 Your chosen reporting system needs to be secure, with administrators being able to control access.
 You should also look for a platform that can be scaled automatically and that has inbuilt disaster recovery.

-DataTracks’ technological solution for clear efficient reporting is MiFID II-compliant and uses an XML interface that looks like a spreadsheet and makes it easy to input data either by exporting and importing, or by manual entry.
+DataTracks’ technological solution for clear efficient reporting is mifid reporting-compliant and uses an XML interface that looks like a spreadsheet and makes it easy to input data either by exporting and importing, or by manual entry.
 Reviewing and commenting on entries is also simple.
 It is hosted on a private cloud, so is totally secure, and offers all the above capabilities so that your firm can be confident it is managing all its data in the manner that MiFID II requires.

 Lastly, one of the new transparency requirements is for firms to record telephone calls, whether by an employee directly involved in trading or someone providing advice that could lead to a client entering a trade.
 The FCA is not yet clear on what sort of call volume a firm should be monitoring, although the figure of 20% has been mooted.
 Firms should be looking to invest in cloud-based technologies that make it easy to record and store calls.